 The Sherman’s Armor: Not As Bad As People Like To Say It Was.

-The M4 had well balanced armor in the same class as the other medium tanks of the war.
-We have covered ‘welded’ and ‘cast’ hulls, but even the ‘welded’ tanks used many cast parts welded to the plates.
-In either case all M4 Shermans used rolled homogenous, or cast homogenous, steel armor.
-It was well balanced between hardness and ductility and was resistant to spalling and cracking, and was easy to repair and weld.
+The M4 had well-balanced armor in the same class as the other medium tanks of the war.
+We have covered ‘welded’ and ‘cast’ hulls, but even the ‘welded’ tanks used many cast parts welded to form the plates.
+In either case, all M4 Shermans used rolled homogenous, or cast homogenous, steel armor.
+It was well balanced between hardness and ductility and was resistant to spalling and cracking.
+It was easy to repair and weld.
 All versions cast or welded had sloped frontal armor, but the early welded Shermans had a lot of weak spots due to all the welding lines, and thinner armor used in the driver’s hoods.
 This was solved by adding external plates in front of the hoods.
 Over time the front plate was simplified to eliminate as many welds as possible, and the later large hatch hulls used a single plate.
 Most early welded Shermans used cast armor plates welded together to form the front hull plates.

-A mid production M4 Sherman had 2 inches of armor at 56 degrees.
+A mid-production M4 Sherman had 2 inches of armor at 56 degrees.
 The hull sides were 1.5 inches at 0 degrees, the rear was also 1.5 inches at 0 to 10 degrees.
-The hull roof was .75 of an inch thick and floor 1 inch under the driver, and a .5 inch everywhere else.
+The hull roof was .75 of an inch thick and floor 1 inch under the driver and a .5 inch everywhere else.
 This version of the Sherman was welded; the front plate was made from many smaller plates welded together, with the cast fittings welded in place as well.
-This was a lot of welding, and one of the reasons why the cast version was well liked from a manufacturing perspective because it took a lot less man hours to produce, the problem was, not all the factories could do the large castings.
-The hybrid hulls were a solution to the casting capacity problem, since more factories could handle the much smaller front casting the highbred used a casting on the front of the hull, and the rest of the hull was welded and very similar to the standard M4 hull.
+This was a lot of welding, and one of the reasons why the cast version was well-liked from a manufacturing perspective because it took a lot fewer man-hours to produce, the problem was, not all the factories could do the large castings.
+The hybrid hulls were a solution to the casting capacity problem since more factories could handle the much smaller front casting the highbred used a casting on the front of the hull, and the rest of the hull was welded and very similar to the standard M4 hull.

-In some cases, when cast parts were called for, but if there was a shortage, a particular tank maker might come up with their own built up part instead of cast fitting.
-This is one of the major reasons why there are so many little details differences between each factories version of the tank, they each left a signature in the fittings they used and how they installed them.
+In some cases, when cast parts were called for, but if there was a shortage, a particular tank maker might come up with their own built-up part instead of cast fitting.
+This is one of the major reasons why there are so many little details differences between each factory’s version of the tank, they each left a signature on the fittings they used and how they installed them.
 These details are the thing of nightmares for a scale modeler who really needs to get the details right, the classic ‘Rivet Counter’ could be driven insane by all the places they could go wrong on a Sherman kit.

 The M4 would have a cast, 75mm gun turret.
-These turrets had 3.5 inch thick gun shields, a 2 inch rotor shield, and 3 inches of armor at 30 degrees on turret face.
+These turrets had 3.5-inch thick gun shields, a 2-inch rotor shield, and 3 inches of armor at 30 degrees on the turret face.
 The sides were 2 inches, and the rear 1.
 The top was 1 inch thick.
-This turret armor was the same throughout the 75mm turret run, though many early castings had a weak spot on the frontal armor, near the gunner, this was covered with a large section of welded on armor, and the casting was improved in later versions of this turret, thickening the armor over the weak spot so the add on armor was not needed.
+This turret armor was the same throughout the 75mm turret run, though many early castings had a weak spot on the frontal armor, near the gunner, this was covered with a large section of welded on armor, and the casting was improved in later versions of this turret, thickening the armor over the weak spot so the add-on armor was not needed.
 This is much better armor than say the armor on the PIV, and very similar to the armor on the T-34.
-Most of this mid production tanks would not have a loaders hatch, unless it was retrofitted at a major tank factory, but this would only be done when a tank was being completely rebuilt.
+Most of these mid-production tanks would not have a loader’s hatch unless it was retrofitted at a major tank factory, but this would only be done when a tank was being completely rebuilt.

-In the Pacific Shermans would really help defeat the Japanese, and then be forgotten about, barely mentioned in most books on the PTO.
+In the Pacific, Shermans would really help defeat the Japanese and then be forgotten about, barely mentioned in most books on the PTO.
 You may not hear much about the M4 in the Pacific, but it saw a lot of action.
-A few of these Shermans are still out there, some rotting away in the surf for tourist to play about on, in Saipan, Tarawa, and I think Guam too.
+A few of these Shermans are still out there, some rotting away in the surf for tourists to play about on, in Saipan, Tarawa, and I think Guam too.
 There’s still an M4A3 rotting away on Iwo Jima.
-The Japanese saw them as the most serious threat they would face, and used some desperate tactics to kill them.
-Basically the Japanese used man powered mines and shaped charges, and or the largest caliber guns that could be aimed at the tanks.
+The Japanese saw them as the most serious threat they would face and used some desperate tactics to kill them.
+Basically, the Japanese used man-powered mines and shaped charges, and or the largest caliber guns that could be aimed at the tanks.
 They also had a rare but effective 47mm AT gun as well.
 In many cases, just getting the tanks ashore killed a large number of them off with things like holes or shell craters in reefs.

-Later production tanks with the improved large hatch hulls, in some cases would still had the 75mm gun turret, these tanks would all have final production turrets with loaders hatches and cast in improved cheek armor, or early turrets retrofitted with the armor and hatches.
-Most of the large hatch hulls would have wet ammo racks, but a few large hull tanks, mostly M4A2 75mm tanks got the large hatches but standard ammo racks, with the add on armor.
+Later production tanks with the improved large hatch hulls, in some cases would still have the 75mm gun turret, these tanks would all have final production turrets with loaders hatches and cast in improved cheek armor, or early turrets retrofitted with the armor and hatches.
+Most of the large hatch hulls would have wet ammo racks, but a few large hull tanks, mostly M4A2 75mm tanks got the large hatches but standard ammo racks, with the add-on armor.

-Many tank divisions modified their tanks with add on armor.
-The most common was sand bags.
-They many units came up with very elaborate steel frames welded to the hull to hold the sand bags in place.
+Many tank divisions modified their tanks with add-on armor.
+The most common was sandbags.
+Many units came up with very elaborate steel frames welded to the hull to hold the sandbags in place.
 Even though army tests showed that sandbags did not help much, this was still popular.
 Patton banned their use in his 3rd Army.
 Another thing they came up with was adding a several inch thick layer, usually three to four, of concrete, to the front and sometimes the sides of the tank.
 This armor was little better than the sandbags.